shamoons/gift-recursive-tree/README.md

 # Usage

 You must have first instantiated an `Gift` repository.
 Passing in an array of `Commits`, will yield the tree, recursively, for those commits.
 The result will be one concatenated list.
+This will add a `path` field which has the full path.

 Example: